 We use several third party suppliers and contract manufacturers for materials and sub-assemblies, such as serverboards, chassis, disk drives, power supplies, fans and computer processors.
 We believe that selectively using outsourced manufacturing services allows us to focus on our core competencies in product design and development and increases our operational flexibility.
 Our manufacturing strategy allows us to quickly adjust manufacturing capacity in response to changes in customer demand and to rapidly introduce new products to the market.
 We use Ablecom, a related party, for contract design and manufacturing coordination support.
 We work with Ablecom to optimize modular designs for our chassis and certain of our other components.
 Ablecom coordinates the manufacturing of chassis for us.
-In addition to providing a larger volume of contract manufacturing services for us, Ablecom continues to warehouse for us a number of components and subassemblies manufactured by multiple suppliers prior to shipment to our facilities in the U.S. and Europe.
+In addition to providing a larger volume of contract manufacturing services for us, Ablecom continues to warehouse for us a number of components and subassemblies manufactured by multiple suppliers prior to shipment to our facilities in the U.S., Europe and Asia.

-For server systems, assembly, test and quality control are completed at our wholly-owned manufacturing facility in San Jose, California which has been ISO-9001 certified since 2001.
-This facility has been certified ISO-9001:2000 compliant since August 2003.
+For server systems, assembly, test and quality control are completed at our wholly-owned manufacturing facility in San Jose, California which Quality / Environmental Management System (Q/EMS) has been ISO 9001:2000 certified since 2001 and ISO 14001:2004 certified since 2009.
 In fiscal year 2010, we began server integration operations in our Netherlands and Taiwan facilities to be closer to our key international customers and to reduce costs of shipping our products to our customers.
-These facilities have also been certified ISO-9001:2000 compliant.
-In accordance with ISO-9001 requirements, quality control and inventory management is extended through our suppliers and contract manufacturers with continuous reporting and ongoing qualification programs.
+These facilities Q/EMS have also been ISO-9001:2000 certified and ISO 14001:2004 certified.
+In accordance with the two mentioned ISO standard requirements, environmental awareness, quality control and inventory management is flowed down as a requirement to our suppliers and contract manufacturers with continuous reporting and ongoing qualification programs.
 The assembly of our server system products involves integrating supplied materials and manufactured sub-assemblies into final products, which are configured and tested before being delivered to our customers.